K-Khushal/K-Khushal/README.md

 # 💫 About Me:
 I'm a computer engineering student from Gujarat.
-Passionate about programming and new technologies, I'm like a curious kid always eager to learn and explore cool stuff.
+Passionate about programming and new technologies, I'm curious, and always eager to learn and explore cool stuff.

 ## 🌐 Socials: